Creeping Death

 © Eppu Normaali, paitsi B1.
 Tiger Music

-n©b
+PÄLP-2, n©b

 - COVER: simple and quite thin cardboard cover without any mention of printing company,

-This one is a repress from the mid 80s since the Doris album was originally released in 1985.
+- RELEASED: This one is a repress from the mid 80s since the Doris album was originally released in 1985.

-this is because Epe Helenius (the founder and the head of Poko Rekords at the time) expected
+this is because Epe Helenius (the founder and the head of Poko Rekords at the time) expected more sales from the Teddy & the Tigers debut album Bobbin' than

-first album release with cat# PÄLP 1 despite Aknepop being actually released before Boppin'.
-Epe was right as Boppin' sold a lot more than Aknepop in its
+released before Boppin'.
+Epe was right as Boppin' sold a lot more than Aknepop in its release year (Aknepop sold only around 2000 copies back then) but as the

-release year (Aknepop sold only around 2000 copies back then) but as the years went by it turned out Teddy & the Tigers wasn't such a long lasting and
+years went by it turned out Teddy & the Tigers wasn't such a long lasting and successful band as Eppu Normaali.

 Poko Rekords, PÄLP 2, black vinyl with black center labels, repress